TikiTDO/image_processor/AI_README.md

 2. **Symlink Management**: on file uploads, renames, and reorder operations, create/update a symlink named `image` in each leaf metadata folder pointing to the actual image.
 3. **Migration Tooling**: write a one-time migration to ingest existing `dialogs/` and timestamp entries into the new layout.
 4. **Extend Storage Model**: add `annotations.json` to accommodate future AI-generated metadata.
+5. **UI Refinements**: separate ordering handles from content, improve toolbar flexibility and theme awareness, and ensure dialog toggles remain legible in all color schemes.

 ---
 *End of AI Assistant Guide*